roronoazoro182/show-recommendation-/README.md

 # show-recommendation-
-This project recommends shows based on clustering
+This project recommends shows to users based on kprototypes clustering.